-- Showing that the invested funds came from legitimate sources and were not amassed or transferred in violation of laws. - Showing how the jobs will be created in the time required by USCIS policy. - Balancing the need to create 10 jobs and have the capital "at risk" with the desire for investment stability, timely return, and profit. - Finding an investment project with a solid "capital stack" of other capital with a clear path to complete the job creating project, keep the EB-5 capital invested in the original project or one or more "reinvestment" opportunities until the end of the investor's potentially lengthy immigration process, and repaying the capital (and returns) when USCIS policy allows.
+- Showing that the invested funds came from legitimate sources and were not amassed or transferred in violation of laws. - Showing that the jobs in a project that takes years to develop really will be created within 2.5 years of petition approval (a USCIS requirement that arguably should not apply to regional center cases). - Balancing the need to create 10 jobs and have the capital "at risk" with the desire for investment stability, timely return, and profit. - Timing the investment with other investors and filing petitions for approval (to clear any escrow) in order to acquire necessary assets for the business venture while they are available on the market, but also to be able to complete development and job creation within the time USCIS allows.